-The Governor's Economic Development & Tourism Office has launched a series of webinars to provide Texas small businesses and entrepreneurs with the resources they need during this crisis.
+The Governor's Office of Small Business Assistance has launched a series of webinars to provide Texas small businesses and entrepreneurs with the resources they need during this crisis.
 Businesses will receive timely, relevant, actionable information on COVID-19 recovery resources and will connect with local experts and support systems.
-Visit gov.texas.gov/business/events to see upcoming webinars, or sign-up for our Small Business Updates to be notified as soon as new dates are announced.
+Visit the Small Business Events page to see upcoming webinars, or sign-up for our Small Business Updates to be notified as soon as new dates are announced.

 Si su empleo se ha visto afectado por COVID-19, la Comisión de la Fuerza Laboral de Texas (o TWC por sus siglas en inglés) lo alienta a solicitar beneficios mediante el uso del portal de reclamos en línea o llamando al Tele-Center al 800-939-6631 de 7 am a 7 pm, Hora Estándar Central, de lunes a viernes.

 TWC puede estar experimentando mayores volúmenes de llamadas y tiempos de espera en las líneas telefónicas de Tele-Center.
 Le recomendamos que use el portal de reclamos en línea, Servicios de Beneficios de Desempleo (UBS), para manejar sus necesidades de reclamo rápidamente.
 UBS está disponible las 24 horas del día, los siete días de la semana.
 También puede suscribirse a la correspondencia electrónica para poder recibir comunicaciones de la TWC en línea lo antes posible.
 TWC investigará por qué perdió su trabajo y enviará una decisión por correo explicando si es elegible para beneficios de desempleo.